2i2c-org/infrastructure/docs/howto/operate/new-hub/index.md

    Hub helm charts are pre-configured deployments for certain kinds of JupyterHubs.
    There are a few base charts to choose from.
    For more information about our hub helm charts and how to choose, see [](hub-helm-charts).
-4. Add a configuration entry for your new hub by creating a new `*.values.yaml` file under the appropriate cluster folder.
+4. Add a configuration entry for your new hub by creating a new `<hub_name>.values.yaml` file under the appropriate cluster folder, and referencing this file in a new entry under the `hubs` key in the cluster's `cluster.yaml` file.
-   Each entry is a Zero to JupyterHub configuration, and you can customize whatever you like.
+   Each `*.values.yaml` file is a Zero to JupyterHub configuration, and you can customize whatever you like.
    The easiest way to add new configuration is to look at the entries for similar hubs under the same cluster folder, copy / paste one of them, and make modifications as needed for this specific hub.
    For example, see the hubs configuration in [the 2i2c Google Cloud cluster configuration directory](https://github.com/2i2c-org/infrastructure/tree/HEAD/config/clusters/2i2c).